Learn how to make vanilla extract right now. You will never go back to store-bought again.

 Now place one vanilla bean into each bottle so that it will continue to strengthen in the months to come.
 Used a small funnel to fill each individual bottle, add a custom label, a gift tag and bow and you will have a wonderful little gift to give to family and friends.

-This recipe will fill ten 4 oz bottles, and one 8 oz bottle.
-You will have approximately a cup of extract left over that you save for yourself.
-I would recommend using a 4 oz bottle; it seems to be the perfect size for gift giving.
+This recipe makes almost 4.25 cups or 33.8 ounces.
+I would recommend using a 4 oz bottles as it seems to be the perfect size for gift giving.

 My guideline is once I can't smell the alcohol, it's pretty much ready.
 Homemade vanilla can take on a bit of a cloudy appearance, so don't be alarmed.
 Keep the vanilla beans in the jar until it's empty.
 Then it's time to make another batch…